INTERNATIONAL STUDENTS

 The minimum TOEFL score for admission is 90.

 Yes.
-Students who earn their undergraduate degree in the United States, or have lived in the United States for the past two years, do not need to submit a TOEFL score.
-If you feel you meet these requirements and do not need to submit a TOEFL score, please contact Shea McCormick to request a TOEFL waiver.
+Students who earn their undergraduate degree in the United States, or have lived in the United States for the past two years, do not need to submit a TOEFL or IELTS Academic score.
+If you feel you meet these requirements and do not need to submit a test score, please contact the Graduate Business Office to request a waiver.

 The Villanova MSF cohort typically includes 25-30% international students.